matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--cache`

 Whether to use the cache.
 Defaults to true.
 Disable the cache using `--no-cache`. _Note: the cache should only be disabled if you are experiencing caching related problems.
-On average, disabling the cache makes Jest at least two times slower._
+On average, disabling the cache makes elric at least two times slower._

 If you want to inspect the cache, use `--showConfig` and look at the `cacheDirectory` value.
 If you need to clear the cache, use `--clearCache`.